dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 on the features neccesary for understanding optionality in a semi-realistic setting.

-Second, we'll disallow the conversion of non optional types to booleans in the context of `if` statements.
-So while `if x == 0:` will be a correctly typed expression when x is an int, `if x:` will not, even though in normal python they are equivalent.
+Second, we'll define all non-None values as converting to the boolean value True, instead of numbers converting to False when they are zero and strings converting to False when they are empty.
 This is a necessary practicality, because otherwise, the model could circumvent our type tests by doing bare ifs which work on both optional and non-optional types.
-But to prevent bare ifs from ever being the correct completion for a non-optional type, we'll design our tests so that there are never any values that would convert to False, namely the number zero and the empty string.
-\AS{Some of the following should probably go in the appendix}
+But to prevent bare ifs from ever being the correct completion for a non-optional type, we'll design our tests so that there are never any values that would convert to False, namely the number zero and the empty string.  \AS{Some of the following should probably go in the appendix}

 So lets start by defining some syntax of our Python subset we'll be analyzing^[Python allows newlines and semicolons to separate